MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 # Cocos2D-x quickstart

-This guide will help you make your first PlayFab API call in the Cocos2d-x engine.
+This quickstart will assist you in making your first PlayFab API call in the Cocos2d-x engine.

-Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.
+Before continuing, be certain you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account, and are familiar with the PlayFab Game Manager.

-## Cocos2d-x Project Setup
+## Cocos2d-x project setup

 OS: This guide is written for Windows 10, using Visual Studio 2015.
 Cocos works on most modern OSs and environments.
 The installation instructions are similar, but different for each combination.

-If you are building for other platforms, the files you need are the same, but you will need to do the project-setup yourself.
-Visual Studio 2013 will have identical steps, but the screenshots will look a little different from yours.
+If you are building for other platforms, the files you need are the same, but you will need to do the project setup yourself.
+Visual Studio 2013 will have identical steps, but the screenshots provided here will look a bit different from yours.

 1. Download and install Cocos2d-x
     - [https://www.cocos2d-x.org/download](https://www.cocos2d-x.org/download)